Cora Health vs Henry Meds: the short answer

 Cora Health’s pricing is flat across all doses within a plan.
 A patient on the 6-month Essential Plan pays $120/month whether they are on 0.25mg or 2.4mg of compounded semaglutide.
 The price reflects the plan length commitment, not the dose.

 Henry Meds’ pricing increases with dose.
-The widely advertised $149/month figure applies to the starter dose.
+The widely advertised $179/month starter figure applies to the lowest dose tier.
 Independent reviews confirm that as patients titrate to maintenance doses, compounded semaglutide through Henry Meds runs $197–$397/month and compounded tirzepatide runs up to $399/month.
 Multi-month plan discounts can reduce these figures but do not eliminate the dose-based escalation.

 Total cost comparison: common scenarios